OUIsolutions/DoTheWorld/README.md

 }
 ~~~
 #### Lite Version
-You alson can download the **doTheWorldLite.c** file and use it, these version dont
+You alson can download the **doTheWorldLite.c** file and use it, these version does not
-have suport to json trees , witch means , all json functions wont work here
+have suport to json trees, witch means, all json functions wont work here

 ~~~cpp